 Body comparison: Canon 100D vs Panasonic LX100 II

 An illustration of the physical size and weight of the Canon 100D and the Panasonic LX100 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 II is notably smaller (29 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the LX100 II are weather-sealed.